Course Details

 Programmes Specific FAQs

 The MSc Occupational Therapy (Professional Qualification ) programme is recognised by the World Federation of Occupational Therapists and accredited by the Association of Occupational Therapists of Ireland.
-This programme is approved by CORU
+This programme is approved by CORU.

-The MSc in Occupational Therapy (Professional Qualification) offered at the University of Limerick is the first Graduate Entry Masters programme in Ireland.
+The MSc in Occupational Therapy (Professional Qualification) offered at University of Limerick is the first Graduate Entry Masters programme in Ireland.
 The course was developed in response to the Bacon Report recommendation that graduate entry options for this programme be explored.
 This innovative programme is an opportunity for honours graduates to pursue studies leading to a professional qualification in Occupational Therapy.
 The two-year, full-time course is a timely and appropriate route for graduates, as it recognises their educational and work experiences to date.

 Programme Aims